P/2020 MK4 (PanSTARRS): Orbital evolution

-Centaurs have short dynamical lives due to strong interactions with the giant planets. follows a very chaotic orbital evolution that may lead it to be ejected from the Solar System during the next 200,000 yr.
+Centaurs have short dynamical lives due to strong interactions with the giant planets. follows a very chaotic orbital evolution that may lead it to be ejected from the Solar System during the next 200,000 years.
 Extensive numerical simulations indicate that may have experienced relatively close flybys with comet 29P/Schwassmann–Wachmann, in some cases with one of both objects were transient Jovian satellites; during these events, may have crossed the coma of comet 29P when in outburst.